dlodola/public/docs/_posts/2021-07-27-Monte+Carlo+resource+assessments+in+Python.md

-> We set the `stat` argument to `density` for the histogram to normalize its total area to 1 so it can be compared to our ideal distribution.
+&gt; We set the `stat` argument to `density` for the histogram to normalize its total area to 1 so it can be compared to our ideal distribution.

 ### A note on distributions and their parameters in SciPy